Inbibo/shift_docs/docs/reference/plugins/developing_custom_plugins.md

 Each Plugin main entry name will define the name displayed by the Plugin menu entry in the top bar menu.
 Then for each Plugin entry will need:

-- the name of the top menu entry that the Plugin should be added to.
+- The name of the top menu entry that the Plugin should be added to.
-- the absolute or relative path to the Python file containing the Plugin class
+- The absolute or relative path to the Python file containing the Plugin class.
-- the name of the Plugin class to be imported
+- The name of the Plugin class to be imported.

 Shift allows users to add their custom plugins even to native menus.
 If a new menu name is requested, it will be added to the UI automatically.